 - Warming trays and burners, for those who request it

 - Small plates, bowls, plastic forks and spoons, salt and pepper, napkins

 - Hand washing stations, paper towels, and hand soap dispensers

 - Trash cans

 - Bottled water for the chefs

-- Note: Electricity will not be available!
-Remember, we will have warming and cooling trucks on site and chafing dishes to keep your dishes warm or cool while you serve.
+- Electricity will NOT be available!
+We will have warming and cooling trucks on site and chafing dishes to keep your dishes warm or an ice bath to keep your food cool while you serve (if requested).

 - Your own serving utensils, if needed

 - Decorations for your station (optional, but highly recommended.
-Prizes for best-decorated station!)
+Prizes for best-decorated and best-themed stations!)

 - Good Food